cbadabili/onalenna-hope-hub/replit.md

 The application uses a modern React frontend with shadcn/ui components and a simple Express.js backend, designed to handle both informational content delivery and basic data operations through a PostgreSQL database setup.

+## Recent Changes

+- Migrated from Lovable to Replit environment successfully
+- Updated all branding from Lovable to Onalenna Rehabilitation Hub
+- Added comprehensive SEO meta tags and Open Graph tags
+- Enhanced favicon and branding consistency
+- Increased logo size and improved navigation responsiveness
+- Fixed Tailwind CSS configuration for custom gradients and shadows

 # User Preferences

 Preferred communication style: Simple, everyday language.